leematos/slate/README.md

-# About Slate #
+#Slate - Window Management the way you want! #

-Slate is a window management application similar to Divvy and SizeUp (except better and free!).
-Originally written to replace them due to some limitations in how each work, it attemps to overcome them by simply being extremely configurable.
-As a result, it may be a bit daunting to get configured, but once it is done, the benifit is huge.
+Slate is window management application similar to Divvy and SizeUp (except better and free!).
+Originally written to replace them due to some limitations in how each work, it attempts to overcome them by simply being extremely configurable.
+As a result, it may be a bit daunting to get configured, but once it is done, the benefit is huge.

 Slate currently works on Mac OS X 10.6 and above

-## Summary of Features ##
+## Features ##

-* Highly customizable
+* Insanely customizable
 * Bind keystrokes to:
   * move and/or resize windows
   * directionally focus windows